 Complying with anti-money laundering and anti-terrorist financing laws

 Money laundering is the act of turning “dirty money” into “clean money” through a series of financial transactions so that the criminal origin of the funds becomes difficult to trace.
 Terrorist financing focuses on the destination and use of funds that may come from legitimate or criminal sources.
-We all must actively protect Economical’s products and services from being used for money laundering or for financing terrorist or other criminal activity.
+All employees must actively protect Economical’s products and services from being used for money laundering or for financing terrorist or other criminal activity.

-- Suspicious premium payments, and
+- Suspicious premium payments

-- Irregular patterns or anomalies in financial transactions.
+- Irregular patterns or anomalies in financial transactions

-Complying with information disclosure obligations
+Complying with information disclosure and insider trading obligations

 Avoiding harassment and discrimination

-At Economical, a security framework is in place to define high-level security principles and policies.
-It is important that all of us understand information security and the related policies.
-Information security refers to the protection of information from unauthorized access, use, disclosure, disruption, modification or destruction.
-Information is used daily and can be spoken, printed, faxed, stored or transmitted electronically.
+At Economical, information needs to be protected throughout its lifecycle to maintain confidentiality and integrity.
+Information security refers to the protection of information from unauthorized access, use, disclosure, disruption, modification, or destruction.
+Information is used daily and can be spoken, printed, faxed, stored, or transmitted electronically.

 Safeguarding records and reporting